raspberrypilearning/llm-rpi/en/step_3.md

   </div>
 </html>

-## Pull and Run a Model for Your Ollama Instance
+## Pull and run a model for your Ollama instance

 In simple terms, "pulling a model" means downloading a specific AI model that Ollama will use to perform tasks.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>